 There are few things that I love more than monograms, especially monograms on little kid clothing.
 But having 4 kids, I know how expensive buying pre-monogrammed clothes can be.
 For special occasions I love getting dresses or shirts monogrammed for them, but I’m always looking for cute ways to bring monograms into their everyday clothes.
 That’s one of the many reasons that I love my Cricut machine and Cricut Iron-on!
-I am able to design custom monograms for my kids’ outfits at a fraction of the cost.
+I am able to design custom monogrammed baby and kids clothes for a fraction of the cost.
 I’m making this Monogrammed Baby Boy outfit for my son, but this monogrammed onesie would also be perfect for a monogrammed baby gift.

 I’ve teamed up with a bunch of my blogger friends to share inspiration for DIY Projects using Cricut Iron On.
 Scroll down to see all of their projects!